Calculate Your Paycheck in 7 Steps!

 In the specific context of calculating your paycheck:

 For Salaried Employees: Your gross income is your annual salary.
-For instance, if you have a job that pays $50,000 per year, your gross income is $50,000.
+Meaning, if you have a job that pays $50,000 per year, your gross income is $50,000.

-For Hourly Employees: Your gross income is calculated by multiplying your hourly wage by the number of hours worked.
-For example, if you make $20 per hour and work 40 hours per week, your weekly gross income would be $800 (which is $20 x 40).
+For Hourly Employees: You can calculate your gross income by multiplying your hourly wage by the number of hours worked.
+In other words, if you make $20 per hour and work 40 hours per week, your weekly gross income would be $800 (which is $20 x 40).

-Additional Earnings: If you receive bonuses, commissions, or overtime pay, these are added to your regular pay to constitute your gross income.
+Additional Earnings: If you receive bonuses, commissions, or overtime pay, your employer adds them to your regular pay to determine your gross income.

 Paycheck Calculator: What is My Federal Income Tax in Illinois?